wunderwuzzi23/blog/content/posts/2021/gamifying-red-team-security-score.md

 [![Red Team Score](/blog/images/2021/attackteamscore-excel.png)](/blog/images/2021/attackteamscore-excel.png)

 There are a lot of additional things to add and consider when building such a model, in particular considering an input variable that highlights the "business value" of a system or service to be considered in the calculation.
+You might also find my post about [**Monte Carlo Simulations and Red Teaming**](https://embracethered.com/blog/posts/2020/red-teaming-and-monte-carlo-simulations/) useful.

 I hope that this simple example gives you a good idea on how to highlight red team and security assurance findings by gamifying security and creating scores to show on a dashboard.